JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 Imagine if we had some sort of dedicated mailbox for our door events that any processes can subscribe to.

-Then, if a module that is interested on those events can simply subscribe to them and implement their own handlers.
+Then, a module interested on those events can simply subscribe to them and implement their own handlers.

 This automatically makes our application more flexible, testable and maintainable.